NemoAlex/mwlwifi-bin/README.md

 Compiled packages for [mwlwifi project](https://github.com/kaloz/mwlwifi)

-This project will keep tracking on mwlwifi project, compile latest driver for OpenWrt stable release (currently 15.05 final).
+This project will keep tracking on mwlwifi project, compile latest driver for OpenWrt stable releases (currently is 15.05 final and 15.05.1).

 ## How to install or upgrade